-If at the time of separation an employee has earned but not used Vacation time or Compensatory time calculated through his/her last payroll period, said time shall be paid at the employee's rate of pay at time of separation.
-In the event of death, any Vacation time or Compensatory time, earned but unused shall be paid to the designated beneficiary of the Village's Life Insurance Plan of the deceased employee.
+If at the time of separation an employee has earned but not used Vacation time or Hire-Back Bank time calculated through his/her last payroll period, said time shall be paid at the employee's rate of pay at time of separation.
+In the event of death, any Vacation time or Compensatory time (i.e., Hire-Back Bank time), earned but unused shall be paid to the designated beneficiary of the Village's Life Insurance Plan of the deceased employee.